Decarboxylation

 Decarboxylation is a chemical reaction that removes a carboxyl group and releases carbon dioxide (CO_{2}).
-Usually, decarboxylation refers to a reaction of carboxylic acids, removing a carbon atom from a carbon chain.
+Usually the term refers to a reaction of carboxylic acids, removing a carbon atom from a carbon chain.
 The reverse process, which is the first chemical step in photosynthesis, is called carboxylation, the addition of CO_{2} to a compound.
-Enzymes that catalyze decarboxylations are called decarboxylases or, the more formal term, carboxy-lyases (EC number 4.1.1).
+Enzymes that catalyze decarboxylations are called decarboxylases or, more formally, carboxy-lyases (EC number 4.1.1).

 In organic chemistry

-The term "decarboxylation" usually means replacement of a carboxyl group (\sC(O)OH) with a hydrogen atom:
+The term decarboxylation usually means replacement of a carboxyl group (\sC(O)OH) with a hydrogen atom: